 At CfA he worked mostly on X-ray data from the "Einstein Observatory"

 concentrating on studies of QSOs, BL Lacertae objects and X-ray surveys.

-In 1982 he joined the European Space Agency (ESA)i as a member of the EXOSAT Observatory team at ESA-ESOC in Darmstadt, Germany where he worked for over four years as a Duty Scientist, deeply involved in the scientific operations of the EXOSAT satellite and in the construction of the EXOSAT results database, one of the first astronomical archives to become available on the Web.
-In Darmstadt he continued his research in the field of extragalactic X-ray astronomy and led the data analysis and follow up observations program of the EXOSAT High Galactic Latitude Survey.
+In 1982 he joined the European Space Agency (ESA)i as a member of the EXOSAT Observatory team at ESA-ESOC in Darmstadt, Germany where he worked for over four years as a Duty Scientist, deeply involved in the scientific operations of the EXOSAT satellite and in the construction of the EXOSAT results database, one of the first astronomical archives to become available on the Web. %In Darmstadt he continued his research in the field of extragalactic X-ray %astronomy and led the data analysis and follow up observations program of %the EXOSAT High Galactic Latitude Survey.

 At the end of the EXOSAT orbital operations Paolo moved to ESA-ESTEC, Noordwijk, where he played a key role in the development of the EXOSAT on-line archive and in the construction of a number of multi-mission X-ray data analysis software packages, some of which still in use (e.g. XIMAGE, BROWSE).

 In 1991 he joined the European Space Information System (ESIS) team, at ESA-ESRIN in Frascati, Italy as the ESIS Senior Scientist.
 In this period he collaborated with various international teams active in archival research, in particular with the NASA/HEASARC group.

 In July 1995 he became a member of the BeppoSAX team as the manager of the BeppoSAX Science Data Center in Rome.

 Between 2000 and 2016 he served as the director or the ASI Science Data Center, ASDC.
 Between 2007 and 2009 he also covered the position of italian Lead Scientist of the Simbol-X formation flying hard-X-ray mission.